 • Lithium-Ion batteries do not lose power when their voltage drops (lead-acid batteries wear out quickly).

-• This battery recharge far more quickly than lead-acid batteries (It can achieve 80 per cent charge as little as 1-hour, full charge in 2-3 hours)
+• This battery recharge far more quickly than lead-acid batteries (It can achieve 80 per cent charge in as little as 1 hour, full charge in 2-3 hours)

 • These batteries are rechargeable (72 lbs).
 Lead Acid Batteries are 1/4 the weight (325 lbs)

-What Are The Costs For Lithium Golf Cart Batteries?
+What Are The Costs Of Lithium Golf Cart Batteries?

 48V batteries with 50-100 Ah range in price from $2400 to $5000, whereas 36V batteries with 50-100 Ah cost between $2000 and $4000.
 The 36V batteries are less expensive than the earlier ones.